-During the course of the COVID-19 pandemic, one of the more notable, and broadly popular, congressional measures to offer relief to Americans and stimulate to the economy has been via direct payments to millions of households.
-Now congressional Democrats are forging ahead on passing President Biden’s $1.9 trillion stimulus plan, which means many of Americans could receive a third $1,400 stimulus check in a matter of weeks.
+One of the more notable and broadly popular congressional pandemic relief measures has been direct payments to millions of households.
+Now, Democrats in Congress are halfway through the process of passing President Biden’s $1.9 trillion stimulus plan, which means many Americans (including children) could receive a third $1,400 stimulus check in a matter of weeks.
 Here are the latest updates on who is getting a third stimulus check and when they may arrive.

 Why Is There Already a Third Stimulus Package?